The Titfield Thunderbolt: Critical reception

-Ealing Studios head Sir Michael Balcon expressed dissatisfaction with the end result of the film, believing that it didn't quite match up to what had been written in the script.
-Others too at the time thought that it fell short in comparison to other Ealing comedies.
+Ealing Studios head Sir Michael Balcon expressed dissatisfaction with the result of the film, believing that it didn't quite match up to what had been written in the script.
+Others too at the same time thought that it fell short in comparison to other Ealing comedies.
 The British Film Institute's Monthly Film Bulletin for April 1953, for example, considered the script "disconcertingly short on wit, and some of its invention seems forced."
 The acting, however, was praised by Variety.

-Decades later it is remembered that though the film was "One of the less popular Ealing Comedies at the time, it is now regarded as more of a classic".
+Decades later, it is remembered that though the film was "One of the less popular Ealing Comedies at the same time, it is now regarded as more of a classic".
 Similarly, Ivan Butler in his Cinema in Britain called it "A minor Ealing, perhaps even a little tired towards the evening of their long comedy day, but a very pleasant sunset for all that."
 George Perry, in his history of the studios, compared it to Whisky Galore and Passport to Pimlico as sharing "the theme of the small group pitted against and universally triumphing over the superior odds of a more powerful opponent."
 But, quoting a location report by Hugh Samson of Picturegoer, he suggests there was a lack of sympathy for the subject: "Odd point about this railway location: not a single railway enthusiast to be found in the whole crew.
-T.E.B.'Tibby' Clarke, writer of the script, loathes trains.
+T.E.B.
+Clarke, writer of the script, loathes trains.
 Producer Michael Truman can't get out of them fast enough.
-And director Crichton - well, you wouldn't find him taking engine numbers at Paddington Station."
+And director Crichton – well, you wouldn't find him taking engine numbers at Paddington Station."
 Again, Charles Barr concurred that "there is no grasp of a living community, or of the relevance of the train to people's daily needs."